What we do

-During both Behaviour Workshops and Adult Development Programme (ADP) meetings referrals are made and resources designed by Linda Fish (ADP).
+During both Behaviour Workshops and Adult Development Programme (ADP) meetings referrals are made and resources designed.

 Have a referral?

 We are here to help.

 We are here to support you and your family.
 If you have a referral please fill out the form provided.
-Please keep in mind we can only accept referrals from those young people and adults who have a diagnosis of Autism Spectrum Disorders (ASD) and challenging behaviour.
+Please keep in mind we can only accept referrals from those young people and adults who have a diagnosis of ASC.